 Address of President Roosevelt at Grand Canyon, Arizona, May 6, 1903

-President Roosevelt speaks to citizens at the Grand Canyon, speaking of his travels through Arizona.
-He asks the citizens to preserve the Grand Canyon and also offers a welcome to the Indians present.
-He also highlights Arizonans who participated in his regiment, as well as speaking of the role irrigation will play in the state's future.
+President Roosevelt speaks to citizens at the Grand Canyon, noting that this is his first visit to Arizona.
+He asks the citizens to preserve the Grand Canyon, commenting, "Leave it as it is.
+You cannot improve on it; not a bit.
+The ages have been at work on it, and man can only mar it."
+Roosevelt also offers a welcome to the Indians present, highlights Arizonans who participated in his regiment, and speaks of the role irrigation will play in the state's future.

 Address of President Roosevelt at Grand Canyon, Arizona, May 6, 1903.